 While batteries are lasting longer these days, I still find that my phone often runs out of juice after a long travel day of using maps and posting to Instagram Stories.
 For this reason, I always travel with a small power bank for backup battery power.

 I like the Anker PowerCore 15000 because it's fairly small (meaning easy to throw into my purse or day pack), but mighty – it will charge my phone 3-4 times before needing to be charged itself.

-Time when it was most useful: When I was in Istanbul trying to make sure my dad and I could find our way back to our hotel, and my phone inconveniently decided to die when we were still about a 20-minute walk away.
+This has saved me on more than one occasion, like that one time I was in Istanbul trying to make sure my dad and I could find our way back to our hotel, and my phone inconveniently decided to die when we were still about a 20-minute walk away.
 Luckily I had my power bank and charging cord in my bag, and simply plugged in and kept walking.

 1. Scratch-off map

 I like finding creative ways to bring my travels into my everyday life – and that includes in my home decorating!
 I love these scratch-off travel maps not only because it's fun to reveal all the places you've been, but also because they make for a great conversation piece up on the wall!